MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 To invoke Stageview through deep link from your tab or personal app, wrap the deep link URL in the [app.openLink(url) API](/javascript/api/%40microsoft/teams-js/app#@microsoft-teams-js-app-openlink) and define the `openMode` property for the chat content to open.
 When the openMode property isn't specified, Stageview response from a deep link defaults to Collaborative Stageview.

-You must also specify a `threadId` to display a specific chat else the side panel conversation brings the group chat or channel thread from which the deep link is invoked.
+To display a specific chat in the side panel, you must specify a `threadId`.
+Otherwise, the side panel conversation brings the group chat or channel thread from which the deep link is invoked.

 > [!NOTE]
 >
 > * All deep links must be encoded before pasting the URL.
 Unencoded URLs aren't supported.
 > * When you invoke Stageview from a certain context, ensure that your app works in that context.
-For example, to launch Stageview from a personal app, ensure that the app supports personal scope only.
+> * When including a threadId, ensure your app works in the context of the threadId that is passed.
+If the context fails, it falls back to the personal context.

 #### Syntax